rjray/bookmarkos-tools/METRICS.md

 1. Time each tag was first used
 2. How recently a tag has been used
 3. Some sort of clustering analysis of "bursts" of usage of a given tag
-4. Top N tags by usage/reach
+4. Top 25 tags by usage/reach
-5. Bottom N tags by usage/reach
+5. Bottom 25 tags by usage/reach
 6. Identification of groups of tags with low Levenshtein distance
-7. Top N tag relations
+7. Top 25 tag relations